Delta Resource Membership will not update a Filter based on Raw SQL queries if they include DECLARE statements

 Description: Unexpected exception has occurred during the execution of the SQL for delta collection update for '290d80eb-d4a3-485a-987b-d265ac125e36'.
 Full update is run instead.

-This behavior is the limitation of SQL, where in sub-queries do not support CREATE/DROP TABLE, DECLARE, IF EXISTS and INSERT clauses.
-For example, DECLARE should be the first statement in the SQL query, so it cannot be part of sub-query.
+This behavior is a limitation of SQL, where sub-queries do not support CREATE/DROP TABLE, DECLARE, IF EXISTS and INSERT clauses.
+For example, a DECLARE should be the first statement in the SQL query, so it cannot be part of a sub-query.

-This issue has been reported to Symantec Development team.
-At this point this behavior will not be changed.
-It is working as design.
-Any attempt to fix this issue is trying to force something that is contrary to the design of the filter mechanism and SQL sub-queries.
+Symantec/Broadcom Development team has reviewed this issue and it is working as designed.
+Any attempt to fix this issue is trying to force something that is contrary to the design of the filter mechanism and Microsoft's SQL sub-queries.

 You can work around this problem by creating a view or a table function, and referencing that.